knative/eventing/docs/planning/sprintplanning.md

     - severity/2
     - severity/3
     - severity/4
 - Need to define Priorities and Severities.
-Is there any norm followed in KNative?
+Is there any norm followed in Knative?

 ## Future work:
 - If the above process works for next couple of releases and team likes it then we move to a 2 week sprint model rather than 6 weeks.